Salvatore Marrone

-Salvatore Gioacchino Marrone (born 5 May 2001), is a Romanian professional footballer who plays as a defender for Serie D Group D club United Riccione.
+Salvatore Gioacchino Marrone (born 5 May 2001), is a Romanian professional footballer who plays as a defender for Oberliga Baden-Württemberg club 1.
+CfR Pforzheim.

 Club career

 Marrone grew up in Germany, in the football academies of VfB Stuttgart, SV Sandhausen and 1.
 FC Nürnberg, before moving to Romania, where he played for teams such as Academica Clinceni, Dunărea Călărași or FK Csíkszereda, at the level of Liga II.